Understanding dog behaviour

 These dogs are telling you that they're uncomfortable and don't want you to go near them.

-1. Dog is standing but body posture and head position is low.
+Body posture and head position is low.
 Tail is tucked under, ears are back and the dog is yawning.

-2. Dog is lying down and avoiding eye contact or turning head away from you, lip licking and with ears back.
+Avoiding eye contact or turning head away from you, lip licking and with ears back.

-3. Dog is sitting with head lowered, ears are back, tail tucked away, not making eye contact, yawning, raising a front paw.
+Head lowered, ears are back, tail tucked away, not making eye contact, yawning, raising a front paw.

 An angry or very unhappy dog